Augmented Dickey–Fuller test

 In statistics, an augmented Dickey–Fuller test (ADF) tests the null hypothesis that a unit root is present in a time series sample.
-The alternative hypothesis is different depending on which version of the test is used, but is usually stationarity or trend-stationarity.
+The alternative hypothesis depends on which version of the test is used, but is usually stationarity or trend-stationarity.
 It is an augmented version of the Dickey–Fuller test for a larger and more complicated set of time series models.

 The augmented Dickey–Fuller (ADF) statistic, used in the test, is a negative number.
 The more negative it is, the stronger the rejection of the hypothesis that there is a unit root at some level of confidence.